 1. What are the easiest/best ways to manage record keeping for attendance and the graded assignments in my class?

-Although there are multiple ways to do this, our learning management system, Angel, has tools that are very useful.
+Although there are multiple ways to do this, our learning management system, Blackboard, has tools that are very useful.
 It provides an online grading system where students can log in and see their class progress.
 Because it is online, you can access it from the classroom podium.
 That makes it easy to record attendance right into the grade book and at the end of class, stay for a few minutes and record class participation points.
 (NOTE: Make sure picture mute is on or else the entire class will see the grades!)

 2. What constitutes an average grade, and should I grade on a curve?

 While different colleges and/or departments may have different guidelines (check with your Associate Chair and/or Academic Director), the views expressed in the response to the FAQ below related to grading fairly are excerpts from the College of Business educational policy document (entire document available upon request to email@example.com).

 3. How can I be sure to grade fairly?

 Several procedures are listed below to ensure grades are fair and provide useful information to students, faculty and those who may read students’ transcripts (e.g., future employers, graduate schools).

 Grades must be based on grading rubrics so that grades: (1) are tied to learning goals and assessment; (2) are assigned consistently and fairly; and (3) communicate to students standards of performance, and how achievement of a standard of performance translates into a letter grade.
 To this end, grading rubrics should be provided to students in advance of an assignment.